robertjskelton/robertjskelton.github.io/_posts/2020-12-08-ikea-closet-renovation.markdown

 ![Ikea](/images/closet/5.jpg)
 ![Ikea](/images/closet/10.jpg)

-Then I assembled the IKEA Aurdal closet, 4 drawers, mounted them in there, and moved my clothes from the guest room closet into this closet.
+Then I assembled the IKEA Aurdal closet, 4 drawers and 5 shelves, mounted them into the wall, and moved my clothes from the guest room closet into this closet.

 ![Ikea](/images/closet/6.jpg)
 ![Ikea](/images/closet/11.jpg)